Who is the first-ever Bible Heroes world champion?

 Second, it fascinates him to see modern graphics and animation.
 And true enough, this technology is better than that of other rated Bible trivia games in the market.

-Third, he loves the self-paced Bible Study Module.
-Why?
-Because it answers life’s biggest questions such as:
+Third, he loves the self-paced Bible study module because it answers life’s biggest questions such as the following:

 - Is God real?